funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 categories: software-engineering
 ---
 Working with both graphs and matrices made me realize that a lot of problems in graphs can also be solved using matrices (and a bit of linear algebra).<br/><br/>
-Although I have not explored all possible graph problems but few commonly used such as searching, connected components, shortest path, detect cycles, number of paths, topological sorting etc. This post is meant to be a fun exercise and not meant for replacing graph algorithms with matrix based algorithms as it will be evident later that most matrix based approaches are less efficient than existing graph algorithms which we will also explore and understand why.<br/><br/>
+Although I have not explored all possible graph problems but few commonly used such as searching, connected components, shortest path, detect cycles, number of paths, topological sorting etc. This post is meant to be a fun exercise and not meant for replacing graph algorithms with matrix based algorithms as it will be evident later that many matrix based approaches are less efficient than existing graph algorithms which we will also explore and understand why.<br/><br/>
 But matrix operations can be parallelized using either `SIMD` on CPU or `CUDA` on GPU.
 Even without SIMD or CUDA one can also use multi-threading in C++ using either `TBB` or `OpenMP` libraries.
 Moreover a lot of matrix algebra operations are optimized in the BLAS library available for C (`cblas`) and CUDA (`cuBLAS`) both.<br/><br/>
 Another advantage of matrix based approaches is that they are useful for `single write multiple reads` i.e. if you are updating the graph less often or only once but reading several times, then the matrix based approaches is expensive only during writes but reads are highly optimized `O(1)`.<br/><br/>
 To work with matrix based algorithms one can create random graphs using the `networkx` package in python as shown below:<br/><br/>